Bhuro11/My-Self/README.md

 Here are some ideas to get you started:

-👋 Hi, I’m @Bhuro11.<br>
+👋 Hi, I’m Bhargav Talpada.<br>
 👀 I’m Studing in IT Field.<br>
 🌱 I’m currently learning Web Development.<br>
 💞️ I’m looking to collaborate on ...<br>
 📫 How to reach me : bhargavtalpada2004@gmail.com<br>
-Taking Graduation in BscIt field at Geetanjali Group Of Collage , Saurashtra University.<br>
+Taking Graduation in BscIt field at Geetanjali Group Of College , Saurashtra University.<br>